Last Updated on July 22, 2021 by Dr. Sanusi Umar, MD

 Neem Hair Oil Shampoo Kills Lice In a Single Treatment

-In a 2012 study (3), also tested the ability of neem hair oil to get rid of head lice in young participants.
-The study involved 20 severely infested children.
-They were divided into 2 groups for the experiment.
-As in the previous study mentioned above, the researchers wanted to see if the amount of exposure time to the neem oil mattered for its effectiveness.
+A 2012 study (3) also tested the ability of neem hair oil to get rid of head lice in young participants.
+The study involved 20 severely infected children.
+They were divided into two groups for the experiment.
+As in the previous study mentioned above, the researchers wanted to see if exposure time to the neem oil mattered for its effectiveness.

 The first group consisted of 12 children.
 Adults washed their hair for 10 minutes using a shampoo containing neem seed extract.
 The researchers found that after this short period, none of the lice had survived.

-For the second group, the researchers washed the hair of 8 children with the same shampoo for 20 minutes.
+The researchers washed the hair of 8 children with the same shampoo for 20 minutes for the second group.
 This produced the same results.

 Based on these findings, the insecticidal effects of neem hair oil are quick and immediate.
 Furthermore, the researchers found no evidence of newly hatched larva.
-This suggests that neem oil acts as both an insecticide and an ovicide (i.e. killing the egg stage) as well.
+This suggests that neem oil acts as both an insecticide and an ovicide (i.e., killing the egg stage).

-The active ingredient in neem oil that is responsible for getting rid of lice seems to be azadirachtin, an organic tetranortriterpenoid molecule.
-This is comparable to a hormone found in insects which disrupts their life cycle during the molting phase when they produce a new exoskeleton.
+The active ingredient in neem oil responsible for getting rid of lice seems to be azadirachtin, an organic tetranortriterpenoid molecule.
+This is comparable to a hormone found in insects that disrupts their life cycle during the molting phase when they produce a new exoskeleton.

-Other active components include the steroids and triterpenoids found in the neem oil.
+Other active components include the steroids and triterpenoids found in neem oil.

 Should You Consider Neem Oil for Hair Regrowth?

-Not only can lice, fungus, and bacteria contribute to skin inflammation, but also the itchiness and constant scratching can make things worse.
+Lice, fungus, and bacteria can contribute to skin inflammation, but the itchiness and constant scratching can make things worse.
 This can take a huge toll on the hair follicles.
 Eventually, they may lose their ability to carry out normal hair growing processes.
 Hair loss may become permanent.
 In moderate cases, individuals may find it difficult to regrow their hair.

 Using neem oil for hair growth may be a plausible approach.
-As the research above suggests, it is capable of putting a stop to organisms like lice which cause of scalp inflammation.
+As the research above suggests, it can put a stop to organisms like lice that cause scalp inflammation.
 Once they are eliminated, symptoms of itchiness would also end.